MrZhuNi/salome_shape/src/OperaPlugin/doc/addnodeFeature.rst

 #. select in the Main Menu *Opera - > AddNode* item  or
 #. click |AddNode_button.icon| **AddNode** button in the toolbar:

-AddNode is created by a solid as main object and a list of solids as tools
+AddNode is created by a solid as main object and a tool object

 .. figure:: images/AddNode.png
    :align: center